Buying home insurance

 It’s therefore critical this information is complete and correct.

-If it’s not — if you under-report your previous claims — where permitted by law we can reduce the amount we pay you if you make a claim; or deny the claim.
+If it’s not — if you under-report your previous claims — where permitted by law, me may do either or both of these:

 How can I find out about my home insurance claims history?